 This utility displays your preferred system settings such as screen backlight on/off and other settings.

 NEC Battery Gauge

-This utility periodically checks on your battery status.
+You can use this utility to periodically check on your battery status.
 The gauge shows you the percentage of power left in your Li-Ion battery.